New Towns Acts: Enterprise and New Towns (Scotland) Act 1990

-This act replaced the Scottish Development Agency and the Highlands and Islands Development Board with Scottish Enterprise and Highlands and Islands Enterprise, and authorised development of further new towns in Scotland.
+The Enterprise and New Towns (Scotland) Act 1990 (c.
+35) replaced the Scottish Development Agency and the Highlands and Islands Development Board with Scottish Enterprise and Highlands and Islands Enterprise, and authorised development of further new towns in Scotland.

 New Towns (Amendment) Act 1994

-This act establishes sub-committees of the Commission for New Towns, with authority to act on matters proper to them.
+The New Towns (Amendment) Act 1994 (c.
+5) establishes sub-committees of the Commission for New Towns, with authority to act on matters proper to them.

 Towns

 The following towns were created under various New Towns Acts: